Long Haul Trucker Was 'Completely Seduced' By The Open Road

 MURPHY: Thank you, Terry.
 I'm thrilled to be here.

-GROSS: Finn Murphy's new memoir is called "The Long Haul: A Trucker's Tale Of Life On The Road."
-After a break, Ken Tucker will review the new "Black Panther" soundtrack featuring Kendrick Lamar.
-Ken calls Lamar's performance on the album almost ridiculously entertaining.
+DAVIES: Finn Murphy's book is "The Long Haul: A Trucker's Tale Of Life On The Road," which is now out in paperback.
+Coming up, we'll hear an excerpt of Terry's 1994 interview with actor Burt Reynolds, who died yesterday at the age of 82.
 This is FRESH AIR.

-(SOUNDBITE OF JIMMY AMADIE'S "YOU'D BE SO NICE TO COME HOME TO") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF JERRY GRANELLI'S "NEVER GONNA BREAK MY FAITH") Transcript provided by NPR, Copyright NPR.